GaoLon/diablo_mpc/README.md

 ## a MPC for diablo configuration(see as differential car)

-if you want to use the code, you should install OSQP first, and can following steps:
+if you want to use the code, you should install `OSQP` and`serial` first, and can following steps:

 ```
 cd test_mpc